TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-05-how-to-convert-latte-to-twig-templates-in-27-regular-expressions.md

 In the end I'd like to encourage you to do more of such experiments.
 I meet many programmers over meetups all across the Europe and they often don't have space - either the time in work or they won't allow themselves - to do such experiments.

 In my open-source experience, these experiments give you the most knowledge.
 Instead of choosing the first solution because *I don't have time and I have to deliver the value*, I tried 3-4, tested them and then picked the one that worked the best.
-It was not the first one of course, and even if it was, I'd be much more convinces the solution is right instead of blindly believing it.
+It was not the first one of course, and even if it was, I'd be much more convinced the solution is right instead of just blindly believing it.

-I learned a lot about regular expressions, about delimiters and universal capturing groups (easter egg: seek "http" in the source code and you'll find all the tips I found and found useful) thanks to [Stackoverflow]() and [regex101.com](https://regex101.com/).
-I also must thank to Jáchym Toušek and Ondra Mirtes with PHPStan who get me more engaged to regular expressions in useful and not-so-frustrating way.
+I learned a lot about regular expressions, about delimiters and universal capturing groups (easter egg: seek "http" in the source code and you'll find all the tips I found and found useful) thanks to Stackoverflow and [regex101.com](https://regex101.com/).
+I also must thank to Jáchym Toušek and Ondra Mirtes with PHPStan who got me more engaged to regular expressions in useful and not-so-frustrating way.

 <br>
 <br>